ossobv/planb/README.rst

   they have already been backed up once.
 * The 'data_files' in setup.py all get chucked into the virtualenv root.
   We should place most of them in share/planb/ instead.
+* Replace the "daily report" hack with a signal-receiver.

 -------